Matt L. Sampson

 PhD candidate at Princeton

-Long-term vision: To create models that deeply understand complex dynamical systems— enabling new discoveries and forming the foundations for increasingly general, physics-inspired intelligence.
+Long-term vision: To design optimization methods that make it possible to build and train models with a deep understanding of complex dynamical systems — enabling new scientific discoveries and forming the foundations for increasingly general, physics-inspired intelligence.

 news